juhee212/juhee212/README.md

 - Julia Santana 🤩
 - 20 years old 🥳
 - In love with God and tech 🥰
-- Fighting with time to learning more n more
+- Fighting against the time to learning more n more
 - Have i metioned that i can have a conversation in english?
 YEAHH